Dorothy Hammond

-Dorothy Hammond (born Dorothy Frances Plaskitt; 1876 – 1950) was an English actress.
+Dorothy Hammond, Lady Standing (born Dorothy Frances Plaskitt; 1876 – 1950) was an English actress.

 Life

 Hammond was born Dorothy Frances Plaskitt in 1876, the daughter of Lydia (née Webb) and Joshua Plaskitt.

 Hammond married actor Guy Standing in 1907.
-They had three children: Guy, Michael, and Dorothy Katherine, known professionally as Kay Hammond.
 She largely retired from acting following her marriage.
+The couple had three children: Guy, Michael, and Dorothy Katherine, known professionally as Kay Hammond.

 Career

 Hammond appeared in the West End as Annis Marsh in The Princess and the Butterfly (1897), in Macbeth (1898) and in All Changes Here!, produced by Charles Frohman.
 Frohman was known for his ability to develop talent and Hammond appeared in further Frohman productions on Broadway between 1902 and 1908.
 She toured the United States in 1914 as Ethel in Peg o' My Heart.
 Hammond also appeared in four films, silent films Hoodman Blind (1913) and Across the Continent (1913, credited as Mrs Guy Standing) as well as the British "talkies", Jubilee Window (1935) and Nothing Like Publicity (1936).

 She appeared on stage with Herbert Beerbohm Tree, George Alexander and Mrs Patrick Campbell.